richard-ui/b_fitness_store/README.md

 ### Admin User's:

-- As an Admin, I want recipes added via the site to be stored in the correct format in the database. (jpg, png etc)
+- As an Admin, I want to be able to add a new product.

   i.
-Images that are about to be uploaded are validated for PNG or JPEG for formats.
+The admin can access the products management page from the accounts navigation link.
+From here they can enter information into a form creating a new product.

-- As an Admin, I want to be able to see who has added each recipe.
+- As an Admin I want to be able to update a specific product.

   i.
-Once logged in, The recipes page displays each recipe along with the User name who created it.
+When admin enters the product page, underneath each item there is an to option to delete.
+When pressed an edit product page will appear and
+     allows admin to customize the product.

-- As an Admin, I want to be able to Add, edit and delete recipes
+- As an Admin, I want to be able to delete a product.

   i.
-On the Recipes page their our edit and delete buttons below each recipe.
-They can interact with these as they wish.

-- As an Admin, I want to be able to Add, edit and delete cuisine types.

-  i.
-When the Admin is logged in, the 'Manage Cuisine's' tab on the navbar will display.
-Clicking this will take the user to the cuisines page
-     where each cuisine will have an edit and delete button.
-From their they can modify as they wish.
+Admin clicks the red delete button on any product, then a Modal will display asking them confirmation to delete.

 ### Further Testing